-Patrick has been involved in camp since 2004, starting off as a camper and now staff, has shaped him into who he is today.
+Patrick has been involved in camp since 2004, starting off as a camper and now staff, and it has shaped him into who he is today.
 He graduated from UC Berkeley in Computer Science and currently works as a software engineer at Dropbox and is living in SF.
 His involvement in camp has driven his love for mentorship resulting in him driving the internship program for Dropbox in 2019.

-Curtis Fan, Staff Development
+Curtis Fan, Program Director

 Curtis started his experience with LYF Camp as staff in 2015.
 Before then, he has had several mentorship and leadership roles involving youth and service learning.
 His dream as a leader is to foster the growth of the next generation, so that they can find their place in the world and be able to guide those around them as well.
 Curtis believes people can learn and change no matter what age or walk in life, and has dedicated himself to understand the experiences of as many around him as possible.

 Karina’s journey with LYF Camp started in 2014 as a camper.
 Even though she had to arrive late to her first year of camp, the warm and welcoming atmosphere of LYF camp made her feel right at home, and has kept her at LYF ever since.
 She hopes to continue and maintain this unique safe space of LYF to allow not only campers but also staff be themselves, connect, and grow individually and together as a community.